vannguyengd/gooddata-ui/docs/10_vis__pivot_table_component.md

     The new column width is propagated via the `onColumnResized` callback array.

 **NOTES:**
-* This behavior is not applied if [auto resizing](#auto-resizing) is enabled and you double-click a column that was visible and auto-resized at the initial rendering and then its width was manually adjusted in the UI.
+* This behavior is not applied if [auto resizing](#auto-resizing) is enabled and you double-click a column that was auto-resized at the initial rendering and then its width was manually adjusted in the UI.
 Such column is removed from the `onColumnResized` callback array.
 * If [auto resizing](#auto-resizing) is enabled, and `columnWidths` includes the `newWidthForAllMeasureColumns` or `newWidthForAllColumnsForMeasure` items, and you double-click a measure column, the `newWidthForSelectedColumns` item with `width` set to `"auto"` is added to the `onColumnResized` callback array.

 ### Resizing all measure columns at once to fit their content